brajeshwar/brajeshwar.github.io/_posts/2008/2008-06-11-linux-root-power.md

----
-layout: post
-title: The power of 'root' in Linux
+# The power of 'root' in Linux
----

 <img class="small right" src="/static/2008/linux-root-power.png" alt="The power of root in Linux" loading="lazy">